jqphu/blog/data/blog/crypto-is-unforgiving.md

 In both of these cases, it is incredibly hard to see what is going on.
 You're relying on the frontend to display what changes should happen.

-The initial Uniswap transfer text would look exactly the same if uniswap was hacked and instead triggered a transfer of 1000 WETH and got nothing back.
+The initial Uniswap transfer text would look exactly the same if Uniswap was hacked and instead triggered a transfer of 1000 WETH and got nothing back.

 The fact that every transaction almost looks identical makes it easy to fall into transaction fatigue and sign everything you see.